 It is recommended that you keep documentation of all your employment.
-In the future, you may be asked to provide proof that your employment during OPT was in your field of study.
+In the future, you may be asked to provide proof of your detailed employment history during OPT.

-Specifically, you should maintain evidence — for each job — of the position held, proof of the duration of that position, the job title, contact information for your supervisor or manager, and description of the work
+Specifically, you should maintain evidence — for each job — of the position held, proof of the duration of that position, the job title, the hours worked per week, contact information for your supervisor or manager, and description of the work.